mhartl/git-utils/README.md

     git clone https://github.com/mhartl/git-utils.git
     cd ~/bin
     ln -sf ~/repos/git-utils/git-* .

+Using this method, you can easily update your installation by pulling in the latest changes:

+    cd ~/repos/git-utils/
+    git pull

 To test the installation, try using one of the scripts, such as `git open`: